Need to know

 However, size affects weight.
 Larger dehumidifiers can weigh up to 20kg – not ideal if you're carting it up and down stairs.

 How much do they cost?

 But you'll also want to consider ongoing expenses.
-In terms of running costs, models can range from two cents to 21 cents per hour, which can soon add up.
-Aim for a balance between running costs and water-removal effectiveness.
+In terms of running costs, models can range from one cent to 22c an hour, which can soon add up.
+Aim for a balance between running costs and effectiveness.